In Embrace: History

 In March 2021, an In Embrace book was published to coincide with the album release - In Embrace: Bonfire Of Love Letters - a 65-page full-colour 8.5 inch square paperback.
 Written and designed by Gary Knight with contributions from guitarist Clive Dove, bassist/producer Peter Becker (Eyeless in Gaza), Dave Barker (Glass Modern), Stuart Moxham (Young Marble Giants) and Kevin Hewick, the book features full lyrics, song-by-song notes, rare photos, gig details and personal comments.
 It is available on Amazon.

-In August 2021, Demon Music Group released Gary Crowley's Lost 80s Volume 2 - "65 eclectic & diverse tracks spread across 4 CD’s" with Your Heaven Scent (Plays Hell With Me) by In Embrace included amongst tracks by many major acts including Elvis Costello, The B52's, The Style Council, Bananarama and The Human League.
+In August 2021, Demon Music Group released Gary Crowley's Lost 80s Volume 2 - "65 eclectic & diverse tracks spread across 4 CD’s" with Your Heaven Scent (Plays Hell With Me) by In Embrace included amongst tracks by many major acts including Elvis Costello, The B52's, The Style Council, Bananarama, and The Human League.

-In October 2021, Cherry Red released 'The Sun Shines Here' - A 74-track 3xCD boxset exploring the evolution of Indie Pop - the set included the first In Embrace 7-inch single 'Sun Brings Smiles'(1982) amongst tracks from a host of successful and/or influential Indie bands including Prefab Sprout, Jesus & Mary Chain, Scritti Politti, Aztec Camera and The Raincoats.
+In October 2021, Cherry Red released 'The Sun Shines Here' - A 74-track 3xCD boxset exploring the evolution of Indie Pop - the set included the first In Embrace 7-inch single 'Sun Brings Smiles'(1982) amongst tracks from a host of successful and/or influential indie bands including Prefab Sprout, The Jesus and Mary Chain, Scritti Politti, Aztec Camera and The Raincoats.

 In October 2022, Cherry Red released 'C85' - a 3xCD boxset featuring 'the best of the Indie Scene in 1985' which includes 'Shouting In Cafes' by In Embrace amongst tracks by many other 80s Indie-Pop/Rock bands including Jesus & Mary Chain, Primal Scream, The Housemartins and James.

 In February 2023, Glass Modern released 'Glass Remade/Remodelled' a 20-track CD compilation featuring cover versions of original Glass Records tracks by current Glass Modern artists.
 These included the In Embrace track 'Tears Turn Fresh' as a remodelled piece by Deux Filles (Simon Turner and Colin LloydTucker).